 The rise in social media has led to an increase in social media management tools.
 Platforms like Hootsuite and Sprout Social allow marketers to schedule posts days, weeks, and even months in advance.
 While this can save time and resources, it’s dangerous to just “set it and forget it”.

 Take the American Rifleman for example.
 On the morning of July 20th, 2012, the magazine tweeted, “Good morning, shooters.
 Happy Friday!
 Weekend plans?”
 Unfortunately, details surrounding the tragic Aurora, CO movie theater shooting were being released at the same time.
 Though the tweet was likely pre-scheduled, the poor timing rendered the message insensitive (source).

 If you pre-schedule your social media posts, be sure to do a quick review every morning to make sure your messaging is still appropriate.

 Social media is an excellent vehicle for lead generation, brand awareness, and customer service—but it’s not immediate.
 It can take years to build up a loyal and engaged following.
 The key to social media success is consistency.If you contribute to the conversations happening within your industry and regularly post valuable content, your efforts will be rewarded.

 Not measuring ROI.

 Marketing teams must dedicate time and resources to build a successful social media presence.
 If you’re not measuring ROI, all that hard work goes to waste.

-Avoid these common mistakes and you’ll be on your way to social media success.
+Avoid these common social media mistakes and you’ll be on your way to social media success.
 Looking for more ways to improve your B2B marketing strategy?
+We know B2B databases.
 Contact ZoomInfo today.